StPaulStylee/100DaysOfCode/README.md

 used grid to set up the forms for the site.
 ### Thoughts:
 The ease the grid gives me to align items - forms in this case - never ceases to amaze me.

+#Day 44: January 17th, 2018
+### What I did:
+I made a SCRUM like board listing what remains to do on the MN Tech rebuild.
+I completely finished all media queries and got form styling monolithic across all (most) major browsers.
+### Thoughts:
+I am glad I made the SCRUM like list...
+It will help keep me focused and it feels good to cross things off the board.
+As I had feared however, this project is dragging on and I am not excited...
+This 100 days of code is great, but I am spinning my wheels here.
+NEW GOAL: HAVE THIS DONE BY DAY 50 and have a great 2nd half!